Three... Extremes

+The segments are, in order: Dumplings, directed by Fruit Chan (Hong Kong), Cut, directed by Park Chan-wook (South Korea), and Box, directed by Takashi Miike (Japan).

-Its three segments, Dumplings, Cut, and Box, were directed by Hong Kong director Fruit Chan, South Korean director Park Chan-wook, and Japanese director Takashi Miike, respectively.
-Dumplings was released as a theatrical feature film the same year, and was cut down to a shorter length for its inclusion in Three...
-Extremes.
+Dumplings was also released as a theatrical feature film the same year, with additional scenes and a different ending.
+Although a sequel to Three, Extremes was released before the original in the United States, leading Three to be released in the United States as Three...
+Extremes II, repackaged as a faux sequel.

 Films

 Dumplings

 Aging actress Mrs. Li wants to rejuvenate her youth and beauty to attract the attention of her husband, Li, who has secretly taken a mistress behind her back.
 She buys dumplings from Aunt Mei, a mysterious seller who claims to be much older than she appears.
 However, to her disgust, she learns that the dumplings are in fact made from aborted fetuses, which Mei takes from a nearby hospital that has a secret abortion facility, as well as working as an abortion midwife herself.

 Nevertheless, Mrs. Li decides to continue eating the fetus dumplings.
-One of them, made from a five-month-old fetus (the 'oldest' of the aborted fetuses thus far), seems to have a positive effect on Mrs. Li's libido, yet it also causes her skin to exhibit a fishy smell.
+One of them, made from a five-month-old fetus (the oldest of the aborted fetuses thus far), seems to have a positive effect on Mrs. Li's libido, yet it also causes her skin to exhibit a fishy smell.
 Eventually, Mei has to move out when the authorities are about to capture her.
-Mrs. Li, now two months pregnant despite being declared infertile earlier, is still desperate for a rejuvenation and chooses to abort her own fetus, presumably to make it into dumplings.
+Mrs. Li, now two months pregnant despite being declared infertile earlier, is still desperate for a rejuvenation and performs an abortion on herself.
+She licks some blood off her chin with an inhumanely long tongue.
+Finally, she eats another dumpling.